Trepan-Debuggers/remake/docs/features.rst

 of one of less-frequent cases it is say in an `else` clause (as appears above).

 *Note: If you have trouble parsing the above, the Pygments parser used in this document has trouble too.
-After adding mismatched braces in the above for context, I couldn't get Pygments to parse this after specifying C source with C-preprocessor directives.
+Even after adding mismatched braces in the above for context, I couldn't get Pygments to parse this after specifying C source with C-preprocessor directives.
 So I gave up, and opted for the slightly shorter source code without some enclosing braces.*